Xanoor/Xanoor/README.md

 # 👨🏻‍💻 About Me:

 - 👨‍🎓 I’m a 19-year-old IT student from France.
 - 💡 I’m interested in everything, especially development, cybersecurity, and increasingly AI.
-I also enjoy the stock market, crypto, and related topics.
+I also enjoy the space, stock market, crypto, and related topics.
-- 📖 I’m currently learning: React, TypeScript, Java, Golang, Cybersecurity.
+- 📖 I’m currently learning: React, TypeScript, Golang, Cybersecurity.
 - 🔧 Working as an IT Technician for Aumovio.

 # 💻 Technologies and Tools I use: